tryggvigy/pseudo-localization/README.md

 Inspired by https://medium.com/netflix-techblog/pseudo-localization-netflix-12fff76fbcbe

 `pseudo-localization` is a script that performs [pseudolocalization](https://en.wikipedia.org/wiki/Pseudolocalization) agains the DOM.

-[Demo here.](https://tryggvigy.github.io/pseudo-localization/hamlet.html)
+[Demo here](https://tryggvigy.github.io/pseudo-localization/hamlet.html).
+Changing text in text nodes, adding or removing trees of elements will all trigger a pseudolocalization run on all the new text added to the dom.
+You can try it using the devtools.

 ## Installation